-IMDS 115,9 Type of analysis Tasks Representative analysis issues 110,3 Design To verify the big data analysis mechanism Termination.
+IMDS 115,9 Type of analysis Tasks Representative analysis issues 110,9 Design To verify the big data analysis mechanism Termination.
 Can the data in the process flow to a terminal state(s)?
 What is the dead marking?
 The statistics of the model.
 How many arcs and nodes are generated to address different data?
-1676 Operation business processes 1.
+1676 Operation To simulate the operation of business processes 1.
 The flexibility of the model.
 When the business process changes, how does the model change?
 Table III.
 Representative Petri Net-based analysis Performance To evaluate the execution correctness and performance of the system Correctness.
 Does the multi-agent system perform correctly?
 QoS.
 Does the system attempt to satisfy the QoS requirements?